wincsw/ENGG1340-Project-Group-188/README.md

 - Draw Resource

-  The player can draw 3 random resource cards every day, and the cards they have drawn will be stored in the Item Pack for future use.
+  The player can draw 3 random resource items every day, and the cards they have drawn will be stored in the Item Pack for future use.

   Coding element:
   - Generation of random game sets or events

     The cards drawn will be generated randomly using `rand()` and `srand(time(NULL))`.

+  - Data structures for storing game status

+    Self-defined data structure `item` will be used to store the infomation of the items.

   - Dynamic memory management

-    The drawn cards will be stored in dynamic memory by `new[]`.
+    The drawn item will be stored in dynamic memory by `new[]`.
 The memory used to store the drawn cards will be freed after the cards are saved in the Item Pack by `delete[]`.

   - Program codes in multiple files

-    The cards' information and function will be stored in a separate file `data_items.cpp` according to their type and access by respecting header `data_items.h`.
+    Codes of the items' information and the drawing mechanism will be stored in separate files of `data_items.cpp` and `draw_item.cpp`.

 - Random Event